 This article describes the initial set up wizard of Tradebox One, which is the first step after installing the program.

-When you open Tradebox for the first time you will be presented with a Tradebox Logon box which will prompt you for a User Email and Password (unlike earlier versions of Tradebox One which used a generic logon called TBUSER).
+When you open Tradebox One for the first time you will be presented with a Tradebox Logon box which will prompt you for a User Email and Password (unlike earlier versions of Tradebox One which used a generic logon called TBUSER).

 Install Tradebox for the first time will create a blank company in Tradebox One for you to set up from scratch.

 Install Tradebox and connect to an existing database should only be used if you already have Tradebox One set up somewhere on your local network and are currently connecting an additional PC to that data.

 Install Tradebox and upgrade the data from an existing Finance Manager installation is for users migrating from our old software Tradebox Finance Manager and will preserve settings, preferences and the last 60 days of order numbers to minimise the risk of duplicate orders being downloaded.